Mrs Annie Maw

 Westcombe make a traditional cheddar and this together with Westcombe red cheeses have achieved significant success His famous Westcombe Cheddar is frequently seen in the food halls of various shows at Shepton Mallet, as well as being found as far away as the USA and Italy.

-Richard is a member of Council of the Royal Bath and West and is the Chairman of the triennial Grassland UK and Bath and West Enterprises Board.
+Richard is a member of Council of the Royal Bath and West and is the Chairman of the triennial Grassland UK.

 Mr Michael Felton MFH